speechpro/mixup/README.md

 Supported parameters
 ====================
 Mixup utilities have a number of parameters and modes of operation.
-In order to simplify their embeding all parameters can be passed in two ways: in command line and as environment variables.
+In order to simplify their embedding all parameters can be passed in two ways: in command line and as environment variables.

 ### nnet3-mixup-egs
 |Command line|Environment variable|Allowable values|Meaning|